Vision Protection Tips for Young Eyes Image

 Minimize Direct Exposure to Sunlight

-As mentioned, a long list of vision problems are apparently relegated to older eyes.
+As mentioned, a long list of vision problems is apparently relegated to older eyes.
 However, in some cases, they can trace their roots back to childhood habits.

-UV light can quickly damage just about any exposed body parts – just think of the last time you wound up with pink and peeling shoulders after a day at the beach.
-Eyes feel the same effects, and it’s even possible for them to experience a condition extremely close to sunburn (and arguably even more unpleasant) if you spend too much time outside without a pair of sunglasses.
+UV light can quickly damage just about any exposed body parts.
+Just think of the last time you wound up with pink and peeling shoulders after a day at the beach.
+Eyes feel the same effect.
+It’s even possible for the eyes to experience a condition extremely close to sunburn (and arguably even more unpleasant) if you spend too much time outside without a pair of sunglasses.

 Vision Protection Tips for Young Eyes ImageThis isn’t to say that children shouldn’t spend time outside; just the opposite, in fact.
-Sunlight is key in healthy development of sight.
+Sunlight is key to the healthy development of sight.
 However, it still pays to be careful when it comes to eyes.
 Always bring a pair of sunglasses for your children, and heavily encourage wearing them.
-Invest in some (UV protection) Disney branded shades if you must – whatever it takes to get younger adventurers interested in them.
+Invest in some (UV protection) to get younger adventurers interested in them.

 Pediatrician Dr. Anna Mendenhall recommends that children start wearing sunglasses as early as possible, although infants under the age of six months should not be exposed to the sun at all.
 To protect your newborn, make sure they wear a sunhat during the summer and pull the stroller shade as low as possible to protect their young skin.